 With many options available, choosing the best rustic wood wall paneling for your space is easier than ever.
 Wood walls are a great addition to any space and can really help to define a room, adding color, texture and giving the space personality.
-Gone are the days when rustic wood paneling felt like a re-run from the 1970's, today top designers and architects are using rustic wood in a wide variety of projects from rustic lodges to traditional homes as well as modern spaces both residential and commercial.
+Gone are the days when rustic wood paneling felt like a re-run from the 1970s.
+Today, top designers and architects are using rustic wood in a wide variety of projects from rustic lodges to traditional homes, as well as modern spaces both residential and commercial.

 From a simple accent wall to a fully clad interior, there are numerous ways to use rustic wood on walls.
-Adding elements that flow together and compliment each other throughout the space can help make it feel more coordinated and adds a natural look and feel to the design.
+Adding elements that flow together and complement each other throughout the space can help make it feel more coordinated and adds a natural look and feel to the design.

 While it may seem straightforward, there are actually quite a few different ways rustic wood wall paneling can be installed.
 Depending on the desired look, the orientation of the planks can make a huge impact on the overall appearance of the space.
 Vertical wood planks have a more traditional look while paneling installed horizontally has a more modern appearance.
-Rustic wood can also look great when placed at an angle, most people use 45 degree angles, however, there is no right or wrong way to achieve a fresh and great design.
-One more classic way to utilize wood paneling is creating wainscoting, this is accomplished by only covering the lower portion (usually around 3 to 4 feet) of the wall.
-Traditionally this was accomplished with bead board, but using rustic wood to create wainscoting adds a new twist and looks amazing.
+Rustic wood can also look great when placed at an angle, most people use 45-degree angles.
+However, there is no right or wrong way to achieve a fresh and great design.
+One more classic way to utilize wood paneling is by creating wainscoting.
+This is accomplished by only covering the lower portion (usually around 3 to 4 feet) of the wall.
+Traditionally, this was accomplished with beadboard, but using rustic wood to create wainscoting adds a new twist and looks amazing.

 Enhance the look of the rustic paneling with trim accents to create a more finished look.
 Using the same material to trim out the space is a great way to make everything blend together harmoniously and add a clean look without increasing the cost dramatically.
 Depending on the size of the room, trim pieces in a dimension of 3/4 of an inch thick by 3 to 5 inches wide are an appropriate size and will be in scale.
 Doors, windows and baseboards are common places where trim can be easily used and can make seams and end cuts effortlessly disappear.

-Framing out three dimensional elements and cladding them in rustic wood paneling can be a way to add to the visual appeal of the space without the need to cover a full wall.
-With lots of crisp angles and corners the look is sharp and feels tailored and customized.
+Framing out three-dimensional elements and cladding them in rustic wood paneling can be a way to add to the visual appeal of the space without the need to cover a full wall.
+With lots of crisp angles and corners, the look is sharp and feels tailored and customized.

-Color variations are one of the factors that make barn wood so interesting, the grey tones found in weathered woods are created naturally by the sun and elements adding to their charm and character.
+Color variations are one of the factors that make barn wood so interesting.
+The grey tones found in weathered woods are created naturally by the sun and elements adding to their charm and character.
 Grey is a color that works well with many other colors and can be used to enhance the looks of a wide variety of spaces.

 Rustic mixed hardwood paneling used to create this accent wall blends well, and enhances it’s modern appearance with a natural organic feel.
 Modern design can benefit from the use of authentic materials, bringing much needed warmth and natural color into the environment.